What Are the Different Types of Dentists & Dental Specialties?

 All dentists can be divided into general dentists and dental specialists.

-Dental specialty is advanced graduate training in dental medicine.
+The dental speciality is advanced graduate training in dental medicine.

 There are some cases where patients need special care provided by a dental specialist in a particular field.
 Such situations when a dental specialist is required might be:

-• Facial trauma, including jaw fractures
+- Facial trauma, including jaw fractures

-• Removal of tumours of the mouth, jaws
+- Removal of tumours of the mouth, jaws

-• Teeth straightening
+- Teeth straightening

-Is dental specialty a must?
+Is dental speciality a must?

 As we clarified in the previous section, you can either be a general dentistry practitioner or undergo advanced training and become a specialist.
-In other words, holders of DMD degrees are not required to choose a specialty.
+In other words, holders of DMD degrees are not required to choose a speciality.

-Why should you pursue a dental specialty?
+Why should you pursue a dental speciality?

 There is a high demand for qualified dental specialists in the UK and the US.
 And the numbers are expected to grow in the following years.
-Besides providing a much needed dental career and helping people, an excellent stimulator for prospective dental specialists is the salary.
+Besides providing a much-needed dental career and helping people, an excellent stimulator for prospective dental specialists is the salary.

 According to the NHS report for 2021, the annual salaries for dentists are as follows:

-• Dentist in foundation training: £33,720
+- Dentist in foundation training: £33,720

-• Dental core trainees: between £39,467 and £50,017
+- Dental core trainees: between £39,467 and £50,017

-• Dental specialty trainees: between £50,017 and £53,077
+- Dental specialty trainees: between £50,017 and £53,077

-• Salaried dentist employed by the NHS: between £43,019 and £92,013
+- Salaried dentist employed by the NHS: between £43,019 and £92,013

-• Consultants/ Dental Specialists: between £84,559 and £114,003
+- Consultants/ Dental Specialists: between £84,559 and £114,003

 This doesn’t mean that your degree will not be recognised!